HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 ![](/assets/img/post/2021-03-13/figure10.PNG)

-We can see that state of third qubit is exactly same with state of first random qubit.
+We can see that the state of the third qubit is exactly the same as the state of the first random qubit.

 ***
  Sutor, R. (2019).
 Dancing With Qubits.
 Birmingham,UK:Packt
  Bernhardt, C. (2019).
 Quantum computing for everyone.
 Boston, Massachusetts:The MIT Press